 To be honest, I’ve seen a few turtle tanks that ran successfully on HOB filters, but they were understocked and the turtles were very small juveniles.

-Eventually, my friends did upgrade to a canister filtering system and all they say now is that they won’t ever go back to Hand-on-Back filters.
+Eventually, my friends did upgrade to a external canister filter.
+All they say after the upgrade is that they won’t ever go back to Hand-on-Back filters for their turtle tanks.

-A canister is also equipped with stronger impellers, currently providing the best filtration on the market, which makes them an ideal choice for a messy aquatic turtle.
+A canister filter is also equipped with stronger impellers and motors, providing the best aquarium filtration on the market, which makes them an ideal choice for a messy aquatic turtle.

-I have a more detailed guide that lists the best aquarium canister filters out there which you can check out if you want to learn more.
+I have a reviews article that lists the best aquarium canister filters out there.

 If you’ve ever owned a decently-sized fish tank you’d know how crucial filtration is for carnivorous aquatic inhabitants.